 You will find pasta alla norma on every menu in Sicily, and it usually doesn’t cost more than €5-6.

-Another dish based on eggplant, caponata is a stew comprised of chopped eggplants seasoned with sweet balsamic vinegar, capers, pine nuts and raisins.
-It is served at room temperature and typically as a side dish, and regional variants include olives, celery, bell peppers, potatoes and carrots.
+It is served at room temperature and typically as a side dish (or as part of an antipasto platter), and regional variants include olives, celery, bell peppers, potatoes and carrots.

-4. Pane con la Milza (or Pane ca Meusa in the Sicilian language)
+4. Pane con la Milza (or Pane ca Meusa in Sicilian)

 In the summertime, many Italians will order a coffee flavoured granita for breakfast with a brioche, and dip their brioche into the granita – yum!